CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-2.md

 ### Task 5: Test Multi-Agent Conversation & Inspect Logs

-In this task, you will run end-to-end test queries through the multi-agent system and observe agent collaboration using logs and telemetry in Azure AI Foundry.
+In this task, you will run end-to-end test queries through the multi-agent system and observe agent collaboration using logs and telemetry in Microsoft Foundry.

 1. You have successfully configured the multi-agent system with a planner agent and worker agents.
 Now, you'll test the working of this multi-agent system.